 I am fascinated by trouble shooters.
 They descend.
-Find the problem.
+Find the root of the problem.
 And fix it.
 With one shot.
-The story of a Nike factory trouble with shoes taken out of its … Continue reading Project manager-trouble shooter
+The story of a Nike factory trouble with shoes taken … Continue reading Project manager-trouble shooter

 Project managers are the servants of the Goddess of Time.
-Things need to be delivered by a certain deadline.
-Time management is the project manager’s best friend who comes with another friend – the tasks management.
-The contract needs to be signed, the event – organised, the equipment – checked, the building permissions – secured, the meeting – attended, the plans – drawn, the email traffic – organised are only a few of the daily project manager’s tasks.
+Things need to be delivered and tasks – to be accomplished by a certain deadline.
+Contracts need to be signed, the event – organised, the equipment – checked, the building permissions – secured, the meeting – attended, the plans – drawn, the email traffic – organised.
+And these are only a few of the daily project manager’s tasks.
 Experiencing a feeling of being overwhelmed is not unusual in projects.
 There are number of ways to deal with it or, even better, prevent it.

 One tool I find helpful is this Self-Assessment tool for Identifying Low-Value Tasks https://hbr.org/web/2013/08/assessment/make-time-for-work-that-matters from “Make Time for the Work That Matters” by Julian Birkinshaw and Jordan Cohen from the September 2013 Issue of the Harvard Business Review.

 The results of the self-assessment will give you a clear idea of what to drop, delegate, or redesign.

 Next, look at the things you should be doing but are not.
 And commit to what you delegated and the tasks that matter to the company/organisation, the project and to you.